mikkrieg/pets/README.md

 * _HTML_
 * _CSS_
+* _JavaScript

 ## Description

 _This is a simple webpage that displays my favorite pet and my partner Mike's favorite pet.
 We both the names of our pets.
-I provided a brief description of my pet, while Mike provided bullet points on what makes his pet different from wild animals and it's similar organism the porcupine._
+I provided a brief description of my pet, while Mike provided bullet points on what makes his pet different from wild animals and it's similar organism the porcupine.
+Change the Theme if you prefer night or light!_

 ## Setup/Installation Requirements